3CordGuy/coders-liturgy/src/routes/prayers/for-feelings-of-imposter-syndrome.md

 You provide in this day, all that I need.

 I confess, in this moment, I feel weak.
 I feel inadequate.
-I admit I am tempted with a sense of insecurity when comparing myself others.
+I admit I am tempted to compare myself to others.

 As I remember that you are the ultimate measure, please let me rest in who you have made me to be and where you have me in this moment.
 Grant that I may remember fully where you have brought me, and how you have provided, graciously.